Kalan8/backend-demo/README.md

 Some possible further features :

+* Connect with friends
 * Create your own pets (dog, cat for example)
-* Connect with friends
-* Search people around or with the specific pet
+* Search people around or with a specific pet

 ---